Persian Cat Facts – Personality, Characteristics, Quality & Traits

 First Week after you Rehome a Persian

-Once you buy a cat Never yell or fuss.
+Once you get a cat Never yell or fuss.
 Cats are small babies and they tend not to come close to you if they don’t feel loved.
 The best way is to spoil them as normal human babies.
 Love them with all your heart and only this way they can find a friend in you.

 Second Week after you Rehome a Persian

-Once you buy a cat then during the first few weeks of your new Persian cat is in your home make sure to have a baby talk and pamper with baby toys and love.
+During the first few weeks of your new Persian cat is in your home make sure to have a baby talk and pamper with baby toys and love.
 Try having a sweet conversation with your Persian cat.
 Doing this will encourage to form a bond with you.

 Third Week after you Rehome a Persian

-Once you buy a cat make sure to take your cat to every room in the house to explore and show him where his new stuff is like the food and water bowl, litter tray, scratching post.
+Make sure to take your cat to every room in the house to explore and show him where his new stuff is like the food and water bowl, litter tray, scratching post.
 Also gently rub his paws in the litter tray to show him how to use it.
 Make sure the litter tray area is private and not closed out by a door otherwise you might have potty issues later.

 Before you get a Persian kitten, what to look into